confluentinc/examples/ccloud/README.md

 * Run a Java consumer: showcase a Wildcard ACL
 * Delete the API key, service account, Kafka topics, Kafka cluster, environment, and the log files

+# Spin Up Fully Managed Stack in Confluent Cloud

+The [ccloud stack](beginner-cloud/ccloud_stack.sh] is a script that uses the Confluent Cloud CLI to dynamically do the following things in Confluent Cloud:

+* Create a new environment
+* Create a new service account
+* Create a new Kafka cluster and associated credentials
+* Enable Schema Registry and associated credentials
+* Create a new KSQL app and associated credentials
+* Broad ACLs for the service account
+* Local configuration file with connection information

 # Cloud ETL